Dhi13man/reservation_manager_firebase/README.md

 This repository holds the code for a Reservation Management App that can be utilized by Hotels, Restaurants etc.

-The app utilizes Firebase as a backend for Authentication and Real Time Database implementation, which the app works around.
+The app utilizes Firebase as a backend for Authentication and Firestore Database implementation, which the app works around.

 1. Utilizes [Firebase](https://www.firebase.com) for a database that works across platforms